 Use Silk or Satin Hair Bands

 Again, these materials are strong enough to get the job done, but they’re also gentle enough that they won’t cause any potential damage to your hair over time.
-As with everything else we’ve mentioned, you’ll have less chance of hair breakage, which is great for when you’re growing out your length for an afro.
+As with everything else we’ve mentioned, you’ll have less chance of hair breakage with silk or sating bands, which is great for when you’re growing out your length for an afro.

 Don’t Dye Your Hair

 Dyed hair can look cool, but I’m going to encourage you not to head towards the hair dye when growing out your ‘fro.
 Avoid hair dye for at least a year.
 Aside from adding in some extra work on your hair, dyeing and bleaching regularly can also cause hair damage by making it brittle.
+It could also cause split ends to occur and that could be detrimental to your hair growth.
 By now, you should have an idea of how that’s going to impact your afro, so I’ll spare you the explanation.
 Just stick to your natural hair color if you’re new to growing everything out.

 Talk with Your Barber

 When in doubt, consult an expert!
+Hair care should be a priority, especially with your natural hair.
 There are lots of different factors when it comes to bets growing out your afro, and it can be hard to keep track of them all if you’re new to the game.
 Thankfully, your barber (or even a hairstylist if you want) should have a wealth of information on helping you figure out what you need for your hair.

 They can also naturally help out with trimming away any dead ends and keeping your hair healthy over time.
 You don’t have to go at growing out your afro alone!

 Afros have a very distinct style, so it’s not that surprising to see their appeal.
 Keep in mind that growing one out can take a little bit of time and some preparation, but it’s very well worth it.
-I hope that this guide has given you all the info you need, setting you well on your path to growing the afro of your dreams.
+I hope that this guide has given you all the info you need, and with proper hair care, setting you well on your path to growing the afro of your dreams.